 Gather the ingredients.

 Combine all ingredients—soy sauce, water, brown sugar, white vinegar, vegetable oil, minced garlic, and green onions—in a medium bowl.
-Stir gently until sugar is completely dissolved.
+Stir gently until the sugar is completely dissolved.

 Use immediately or store in a refrigerator, covered for 6 to 7 days after preparation.

 - Marinate beef, pork, and lamb for 4 to 24 hours.